Nobody could have predicted the impact that 2020 would have on the way we live and work.

 In this space, it’s difficult for employees to get a good understanding of their performance and the expectations that leaders have of them.
 Without clear expectations and regular feedback, productivity dwindles and employees can begin to lose confidence in their work.

 As we head into a hybrid future where remote working will continue to be common, it will be essential for companies to find another way of giving feedback, recognition and guidance.
-Wallboard technology informed by analytics technology could make it easier for employees to track the information they need, to determine if they’re on track to meet their goals.
+Wallboard software technology informed by analytics technology could make it easier for employees to track the information they need, to determine if they’re on track to meet their goals.

 Business leaders can also use analytics to determine which of their employees are having the best results in the current landscape, therefore getting regular reminders of which feedback needs to be delivered to which employee.